tp2vis/distribute/README.md

 Efforts behind the scenes will be released : https://github.com/kodajn/tp2vis (currently not shown yet)

-What you need really is "tp2vis.py" in your work directory.
+What you need really is one file "tp2vis.py" in your work directory.

 ## Release Schedule